New Hours of Service (effective Monday, May 3rd)

-To help us maintain social distancing in our locations we must greatly reduce their occupancy.
-The following limits will be in effect until further notice:
+To help us maintain social distancing in our locations we will continue to maintain occupancy limits.
+They will be as follows:

 Patrons that visit the library when it has already reached capacity will be expected to wait (six feet apart) until other patrons exit the library to gain entry.
 Once inside the library, patrons that are not actively engaged in accessing library collections or services may be asked to leave the building so that others can enter.